trilbymedia/grav-plugin-flex-objects/README.md

 ## MCP Tools

 The plugin ships an `mcp.yaml` manifest, which the API plugin serves at `GET /api/v1/mcp/tools`.
 An MCP server such as [grav-mcp](https://github.com/getgrav/grav-mcp) or [grav-plugin-mcp-server](https://github.com/sandymac/grav-plugin-mcp-server) turns it into ten `flex_*` tools: list directories, read a directory's metadata and blueprint, and list, read, create, update and delete objects and their media.
-Each call is checked against the directory's own permissions exactly like the REST route it maps to.
+The three catalog tools (directories, metadata, blueprint) need `api.access`, the same as their routes.
+The object and media tools are checked at call time against the directory's own permissions (for example `api.contacts.update`), exactly like the REST routes they map to.

 Because an object's fields come from the directory blueprint, `flex_create_object` and `flex_update_object` take them as a single `object` argument that is sent as the request body.
 A model should call `flex_get_blueprint` first to learn the field names.
 This needs API plugin 1.0.26 or later; an older API plugin skips the manifest with a warning in the `GET /api/v1/mcp/tools` response.